nizakha/KING-VAJIRA-MD/README.md

 </p>

-## every replit qr have an error not show play button to open qr they will fix it soon dont worry anyone
+## Select any qr below 3 qr and Click the Fork button and click green color play button then will open the qr

 [![Scan QR CODE 1](https://i.imgur.com/ouR5zv8.jpg)](https://vajira-qrcode.vercel.app/)